-We, NG WAI KEE and YAP SIEW FOONG, being two of the Directors of SMIS Corporation Berhad, do hereby state that in the opinion of the Directors, the financial statements set out on pages 34 to 102 are properly drawn up in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2013 and of their financial performance and cash flows for the financial year then ended.
+We, NG WAI KEE and YAP SIEW FOONG, being two of the Directors of the Group and of the Company, do hereby state that in the opinion of the Directors, the financial statements set out on pages 36 to 100 are properly drawn up in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2014 and of the financial performance and cash flows of the Group and of the Company for the financial year then ended.

-The supplementary information set out on page 103 to the financial statements have been compiled in accordance with the Guidance of Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants.
+The supplementary information set out on page 101 to the financial statements have been compiled in accordance with the Guidance of Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants.